Jade Villalon: Career break

-"Geo and I have remained close friends, and obviously we have a long history.
+Geo and I have remained close friends, and obviously we have a long history.
 We have also been collaborating for some of his artists and others, as you are now hearing on Symphobia.
 We will still do music together in the future for me, for others, for anything because we both love making music.

-"So yes I am still here, still singing, still writing, and still listening and reading what you have to say!
+So yes I am still here, still singing, still writing, and still listening and reading what you have to say!
 Don't worry I am not done yet!
 Thanks for all the years of support you given me.
 I don't ever take it for granted, and there isn't a day that goes by that I don't think of the fans who brought me to where I am today."

 Return to Sweetbox

-In 2020, both "Geo" and Villalon reunited to secure the rights to release once again as Sweetbox, and were joined by co-vocalist Saint Viv.
+In 2020, "Geo" and Villalon reunited to secure the rights to release once again as Sweetbox, and were joined by co-vocalist Saint Viv.
 As a team, they released a new album, Da Capo, and a new compilation, Happy Wedding Complete Best.